NYPL/metadata-documentation/metadata/division/photography.md

         | -- Container = series
             | -- Item = photograph
 ```
-- For individual photographs that are not part of a larger collection or series (e.g. [Dancer](https://metadata.nypl.org/items/3371530)), structure a collection record for the primary creator with a child item for each photograph:
+- For individual photographs that are not part of a larger collection or series (e.g. [Woman on the boardwalk, Coney Island, N.Y.](https://metadata.nypl.org/items/4628918)), structure a collection record for the primary creator with a child item for each photograph:
 ```
     | -- Collection = primary creator
         | -- Item = photograph